The simplest minimal subtraction for massive scalar field theory: The parametric dissociative transform

 Consider the three-loop diagram in Eq. (\ref{4}).
 Its associated integral is given by

 The appplication of the partial-$p$ operation in this integral yields

-The homotopy theory arguments can be implemented exactly along the same lines of reasoning from our discussion for a metric tensor with Minkowski signature.
+We employ the homotopy theory arguments by the same token from our discussion for a metric tensor with the Minkowski signature.
 We start by computing $C_{1E}(p,\mu)$ in a more explicit form than that presented in Appendix A. There are two internal subgraphs corresponding to the integral $I_{2}(q_{1}+p,\mu)$.
 Performing the integration on the loop momenta $q_{2}, q_{3}$, we find

 where $f(\epsilon)= \frac{1}{\epsilon^{2}}\Bigl[1 - \epsilon + \frac{\epsilon^{2}}{2} \psi'(1) + \frac{\epsilon^{2}}{4} \Bigr]$.
 By using the identity \cite{Yndu}

 where $u_{1}=zw$, $u_{2}=z(1-w)$ and $u_{3}=1-z$, it is easy to show that